Roni Michaely

 Michaely's research interests are in the area of corporate finance, capital markets and valuation.
-His current research focuses on conflict of interest in the capital markets, corporation payout policy, and the pricing and optimal trading mechanisms of IPOs.
+This included research focuses on conflict of interest in the capital markets, corporation payout policy, and the pricing and optimal trading mechanisms of IPOs.

+Early life and education

+Michaely was born in Israel and studied Economics at the Tel Aviv University.
+He obtained his PhD from New York University.

+Career

+In 1990 he was appointed Rudd Family Professor of Management and professor of finance at Cornell University's Johnson Graduate School of Management.

+In 2018 he was Swiss Finance Institute professor of finance at Geneva Finance Research Institute at the University of Geneva.

+In 2021 he was appointed Professor of Finance at the University of Hong Kong.

-Michaely has published numerous works (several of which received best-paper awards) in refereed journals such as the Review of Financial Studies, the Journal of Finance, the Journal of Business, and the Journal of Financial and Quantitative Analysis.
+Michaely published numerous works (several of which received best-paper awards) in refereed journals such as the Review of Financial Studies, the Journal of Finance, the Journal of Business, and the Journal of Financial and Quantitative Analysis.
 His research has been also frequently featured in the Wall Street Journal, the New York Times, the Economist, Investor's Business Daily, the San Francisco Chronicle, BusinessWeek, Forbes, Barrons, Money, Reuters, Worth, among others.